Percolation on the stationary distributions of the voter model with stirring: Proof of Theorem : Percolation for above and large

 \begin{theorem} Let~$p > p_c$.
 Then there exists~$\mathsf{a} = \mathsf{a}(p,d)>0$ and~$\mathsf{b} = \mathsf{b}(p,d)>0$ such that

-\end{theorem} \begin{remark} This result is a specific application of Theorem 3.1 from~\cite{Pisztora96}, originally established for random cluster measures, to the context of classical Bernoulli bond percolation.
-The reference indicates that the theorem can also be adapted for site percolation. \end{remark}
+\end{theorem} \begin{remark} This result is a specific application of Theorem 3.1 from~\cite{Pisztora96}.
+This theorem was originally established for random cluster measures, but the reference indicates that it can also be adapted for site percolation. \end{remark}